achall36/RoxvilleRooster.github.io/espionage_game_setting_rules_simpler.md

 normally non-lethal items can be used to inflict deadly damage at the Director’s discretion.

-**Example**: Jake Britain (with a Str d6) is sitting at a table in a street cafe when a Pandoran agent rushes toward him.
-Jake lunges with his plastic drinking straw, smashing it into the Pandoran’s throat, causing d6+d4 damage!
-Leaving him wheezing in the road, Jake quickly and quietly flees the scene.

 ### Disarm Mastery
 **Requirements**: Novice, Fighting d8+, Martial Artist